PTSD Counseling

 Different PTSD types reflect how people react to trauma.
 Each type carries its own set of characteristics and considerations, shedding light on the complex nature of trauma and its effects on mental health:

-• Comorbid PTSD: Comorbid PTSD is the coexistence of PTSD with other mental health conditions, such as depression or substance abuse disorder.
+- Comorbid PTSD: Comorbid PTSD is the coexistence of PTSD with other mental health conditions, such as depression or substance use disorder.
 Comorbidity can complicate the clinical picture, as these conditions can interact and exacerbate each other.

 How To Treat PTSD